Atlantic Immigration Program (AIP) [R204(c) – C18] - Agreements or arrangements – International Mobility Program

 Intended occupation | Job title This is auto-populated from the LMIA-exempt offer of employment. |

-LMIA/LMIA-exempt # | “A” number from the work permit application.
+LMIA or LMIA-exempt number | “A” number from the work permit application.
 This number is auto-populated from the work permit application, and it is what is used to “match” it in the portal.
 If the work permit application was submitted on paper, the officer must manually enter the number. |

 Employer | Business operating name |

-Duration | Outside of Canada Validity as per the offer starting from the date of entry to Canada or until the expiry of the travel document, whichever is earlier.
-Inside Canada Validity as per the offer starting from the date of decision on the application or until the expiry of the passport, whichever is earlier.
-Where the offer is for a permanent duration, the work permit should be issued for a minimum of 2 years. |
+Duration | Outside of Canada Validity as per the offer of employment, for a maximum of 2 years, starting from the date of entry to Canada or until the expiry of the travel document, whichever is earlier.
+Inside Canada Validity as per the offer of employment, for a maximum of 2 years, starting from the date of decision on the application or until the expiry of the passport, whichever is earlier. |

-User remarks (applications made outside Canada) | POE: Please issue for maximum of 24 months* from the date of entry to Canada or until the expiry of the travel document, whichever comes first. *this period should match the duration in the offer of employment. |
+User remarks (applications made outside Canada) | POE: Please issue for a maximum of 2 years * from the date of entry to Canada or until the expiry of the travel document, whichever comes first. *this period should match the duration of the offer of employment. |

 Note: If the passport expires before a 2-year maximum work permit can be issued, the worker may apply for the balance by submitting an application for a work permit extension.